The 20 Best Hemangioblastoma Doctors in Japan

 Tokyo, JP

-Osahiko Tsuji practices in Tokyo, Japan.
+Osahiko Tsuji practices practicing medicine in Tokyo, Japan.
 Tsuji is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-Their top areas of expertise are Spinal Tumor, Kyphosis, Spinal Stenosis, Laminectomy, and Spinal Fusion.
+They are also highly rated in 19 other conditions, according to our data.
+Their clinical expertise encompasses Spinal Tumor, Kyphosis, Spinal Stenosis, Laminectomy, and Spinal Fusion.

 Advanced in Hemangioblastoma